-- 1.1 Encourage and support as appropriate BAS to continue long-term demographic monitoring of Black-browed Albatross at Bird Island (at established study colonies). - 1.2 Encourage and support as appropriate the continuation of decadal counts by BAS of the number of Black-browed Albatrosses breeding at Bird Island (whole island). - 1.3 Develop and implement photo-survey monitoring of population trends and breeding success of Black-browed Albatrosses at additional sites outside of Bird Island.
-Investigate the involvement of cruise-ship expedition staff and passengers at one site (Elsehul within the Paryadin Peninsula North Breeding Location; Location No. 13 in Fig. 1 and Appendix 1), and the use of the FPV Pharos SG to conduct similar photo-survey monitoring at Cooper Island.
-In both cases, protocols will need to be developed, including defining the colonies, providing reference photos and GPS co-ordinates (both of the colonies and the vessel's positions from which the photographs are to be taken information which is available from the two previous photo-surveys in 2003/04 and 2014/15), and systems set up to curate the photographs and conduct counts.
-In order to monitor population trends, photos of incubating birds would need to be taken in November of each year.
+- 1.1 Encourage and support as appropriate BAS to continue long-term population and demographic monitoring of Grey-headed Albatrosses at Bird Island (at established study colonies). - 1.2 Encourage and support as appropriate the continuation of decadal counts by BAS of the number of Grey-headed Albatrosses breeding at Bird Island (whole island). - 1.3 Develop and implement photo-survey monitoring of population trends and breeding success of Grey-headed Albatrosses at additional sites away from Bird Island.
+Investigate the involvement of cruise-ship expedition staff and passengers at one site (Elsehul within the Paryadin Peninsula North breeding location; Location No. 13 in Fig. 1 and Appendix 1), and the use of the FPV Pharos SG to conduct similar photo-survey monitoring at selected colonies at Paryadin Peninsula South (Location No. 15) and along the Sorn and Bernt Coast (Location No. 5) and/or Cape North (Location No. 6).
+Protocols will need to be developed, including defining the colonies, providing reference photographs and GPS co-ordinates (both of the colonies and the vessel's positions from which the photographs are to be taken - information which is available from the two previous photo-surveys in 2003/04 and 2014/15), and systems set up to curate the photographs and conduct counts.
+In order to monitor population trends, photos of incubating birds should be taken in November of each year.
 Repeat photos taken of the colony in early April can be used to calculate and monitor breeding success.
-Photo-counts of these colonies should be conducted annually, or as frequently as possible.
+Grey-headed Albatrosses are biennial breeders, so photo-counts of these colonies should be conducted annually to account for interannual variation in numbers. - 1.4 Conduct a census of Grey-headed Albatrosses breeding at South Georgia once every 10 years, using the same methodology and timing as previous surveys, and data from Bird Island to develop correction factors.
+The level of coverage should as a minimum be based on the same sites surveyed in 2014/15, which represents approximately 70% of the South Georgia population. - 1.5 Ensure that all population status and trend data are routinely incorporated into the GSGSSI GIS and database, and submitted to ACAP. - 1.6 Formally submit and present the paper on the 2014/15 survey of Wandering, Black-browed and Grey-headed Albatrosses at South Georgia (Poncet et al.

-- 1.4 Conduct a census of Black-browed Albatrosses breeding at South Georgia once every 10 years, using the same methodology and timing as previous surveys, and data from Bird Island to develop correction factors.
-The level of coverage should as a minimum be based on the same sites surveyed in 2014/15, which represents approximately 30% of the South Georgia population. - 1.5 Ensure that all population status and trend data are routinely incorporated into the GSGSSI GIS and database, and submitted to ACAP. - 1.6 Formally submit and present the paper on the 2014/15 survey of Wandering, Black-browed and Grey-headed Albatrosses at South Georgia (Poncet et al. in press) to the next meeting of ACAP's Population and Conservation Status Working Group, scheduled to take place in September 2017 in New Zealand.
+in press) to the next meeting of ACAP's Population and Conservation Status Working Group, scheduled to take place in September 2017 in New Zealand.

-Component 2: Long-term monitoring of the foraging ecology and diet of Black-browed Albatrosses at South Georgia
+Component 2: Long-term monitoring of the foraging ecology and diet of Grey-headed Albatrosses at South Georgia

-Based on extensive tracking and associated research undertaken by BAS at Bird Island, the at-sea distribution, foraging ecology and diet of South Georgia Blackbrowed Albatrosses, is relatively well known.
+Based on extensive tracking and associated research undertaken by BAS at Bird Island, the at-sea distribution, foraging ecology and diet of South Georgia Greyheaded Albatrosses, is relatively well known.
 These data have formed essential components of risk assessments of seabird-fisheries interactions, based on spatiotemporal overlap between seabird species susceptible to bycatch and effort data for fisheries likely to catch them.
 In this context the BirdLife Global Procellariiform Tracking Database (BirdLife International 2004), which serves as a repository for all albatross and petrel tracking data, has been a crucial tool for identifying actual and potential bycatch 'hotspots' in coastal waters and on the High Seas.